lorenzodonini/ocpp-go/docs/testing.md

 For generating mocks, the `mockery` tool is used.
 For `mockery` installation, follow the instructions on the [official docs](https://vektra.github.io/mockery/latest/).

-**Note**: Mock generation is also run as part of the CI pipeline, so you can check if the mocks are up-to-date by running the tests.
-However, It is recommended to run the tests locally before pushing your changes.
+**Note**: Mocks are not checked in and are instead generated on-the-fly as part of the CI pipeline.
+If your local tests fail, it may be due to your mocks being out-of-date.
+This can be fixed by re-generating the mocks.
+It is recommended to run the tests locally before pushing your changes.

 When adding new interfaces and needing to generate mocks, you should: